akingde/ardoq-excel-import/README.md

 Showing existing links and quickly adding new ones can be done using the Dependency Matrix view

 ![Dependency Matrix view](examples/business_process/img/DependencyMatrix.png)

+## Cross workspace reference configuration
+If you need to create references across workspaces, that can be done running multiple imports.
+First you need to import the workspace and components that will be references from another workspace.
+See an example of configurations and example Excel spread sheet in ./examples/cross_workspace_references

 ## Configuration